awsdocs/aws-batch-user-guide/doc_source/troubleshooting.md

 # Troubleshooting AWS Batch<a name="troubleshooting"></a>

-You may find the need to troubleshoot issues with your compute environments, job queues, job definitions, or jobs\.
+You might find the need to troubleshoot issues with your compute environments, job queues, job definitions, or jobs\.
 This chapter helps you troubleshoot and repair issues with your AWS Batch environment\.

 ## `INVALID` Compute Environment<a name="invalid_compute_environment"></a>